andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 For Viz no. 8, see the map [here](https://public.tableau.com/views/Top10MostPopularStartStationsforMemberRiders-Mar24toFeb25/Sheet1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

-We can observe that members are utilising these stations primarily for work, school or college commute due to the landmarks in the vicinity of the stations such as apartments, banks, colleges and commercial businesses and offices in the city's financial diistrict hotels etc. in the district near Wells St & Concord Ln, Clark St & Elm St, Wells St & Elm St, Kingsbury St & Kinzie St and more.
+We can observe that members are utilising these stations primarily for work, school or college commute due to the landmarks in the vicinity of the stations such as apartments, banks, colleges and commercial businesses and offices in the city's financial district hotels etc. in the district near Wells St & Concord Ln, Clark St & Elm St, Wells St & Elm St, Kingsbury St & Kinzie St and more.

 ### Visualization 9: End station for location for casuals